How is long service leave changing?

 The Industrial Relations Legislation Amendment Bill 2021, passed by the WA Parliament at the end of 2021, will introduce significant amendments to the Long Service Leave Act 1958 WA (LSL Act).

-These amendments will impact the majority of businesses in WA and will take effect once Bill has been proclaimed, which is expected to occur in the next few months.
+These amendments, which commenced on June 20, 2022, will impact the majority of businesses in WA.
 A summary of the key changes is outlined below:

 The definition of employee will be amended to include casual and seasonal employees.
 Casual employees are already entitled to long service leave under current provisions, however the inclusion of seasonal employees may result in employees who are engaged on separate seasonal contracts now having access to long service leave.